NEW YORK -- Chris Stewart is finding a little motivation from his older brother can go a long way.

 When Stewart shoots his big brother a BBM to let him know about his Monday night in Manhattan, he'll likely mention how he provided the offense for the Avs from right in front of the net.

-Stewart got the Avs on the board at 12:41 of the first period by redirecting a pass from defenseman John-Michael Liles over the catching glove of Rangers goaltender Henrik Lundqvist
+Stewart got the Avs on the board at 12:41 of the first period by redirecting a pass from defenseman John-Michael Liles over the catching glove of Rangers goaltender Henrik Lundqvist.
+The 6-foot-2, 228-pounder simply glided into the slot untouched with Rangers defensemen Michael Del Zotto and Dan Girardi standing nearby.

 For Liles, it was his League-leading eighth assist.